Irwin County School District

 The Irwin County School District is a public school district in Irwin County, Georgia, United States, based in Ocilla.

 It serves the entire population of Irwin County, including the communities of Irwinville and Ocilla.

-As of the 2014-2015 school year, Dr. Thad Clayton is superintendent and Dr. Emethel Mizell is assistant superintendent.
+While the Irwin County portion of Fitzgerald is in the district, as of 2022 no people live in that portion.

 Schools

 The Irwin County School District has one elementary school, one middle school, one alternative school, and one high school.